Description And Comments

 This is Islands of Adventure's biggest blunder.
 Engineered to accommodate only 170 persons per hour, the ride dangles you on a swing below a track that passes over a small part of Jurassic Park.
 We recommend skipping this one.
 Why?
 Because the Jurassic period will probably end before you reach the front of the line!
 And your reward for all that waiting?
 A 1-minute-and-15-second ride.

-We're amazed the ride still exists, given its low capacity and long lines.
-We don't think Pteranodon Flyers is worth the wait, and Universal Express isn't used on the attraction.
-Ride, if you must, just after completing the headliner attractions or just before the park closes.
+We're amazed the ride still exists, given its low capacity and long lines; rumors of its demise have run rampant for years, but none (unfortunately) have panned out.
+We don't think Pteranodon Flyers is worth the wait, and Universal Express isn't valid on the attraction.
+If your children insist on riding, and abject bribery fails, get in line as quickly as possible after opening, or just before the park closes.

 - This attraction may be frightening for children.